Visit the City of Marseille for 1 Day

 Panier District

-Explore part of the historic centre of Marseilles.
+Explore part of the historic centre of Marseille.
 The Panier District is the last historic distinct in the city with steep streets, boasting shops, stalls, and workshops.
 You can take some time to explore Vieille Charite, originally a Renaissance hospice, now home to a museum.

 Lunch at The Museum of European and Mediterranean Civilisations